-Tommer Ender, Ph.D., is the Deputy Director for Research at the Georgia Tech Research Institute (GTRI), where he leads the Electronics, Systems, and Optics Directorate.
-In that role, he has oversight for half of GTRI’s research execution conducted across four laboratories.
-He also serves on the GTRI Executive Council, contributing to enterprise-level strategy, investment decisions, and organizational alignment.
-His organization’s work spans critical mission areas including autonomy, cybersecurity, electronic warfare, sensors, systems engineering, modeling and simulation, and test and evaluation.
+Tommer Ender, Ph.D., is the Deputy Director for Research at the Georgia Tech Research Institute (GTRI).
+In this role, he leads GTRI’s research enterprise across its eight laboratories, aligning technical direction with institutional goals and national security priorities.
+He serves on the GTRI Executive Council, contributing to enterprise strategy, capital investment, and organizational alignment.
+He oversees GTRI’s research portfolio, which spans critical mission areas including autonomy, cybersecurity, electromagnetic spectrum operations, missile defense, systems engineering, and test and evaluation.
 With over 25 years of experience focused on national security and systems engineering research, he leads efforts to partner with government, industry, and academia to move technology from concept to operational impact.

-Ender has been invited to participate in a number of national committees, including at the National Academies of Science, Engineering and Medicine, offering up his expertise in the areas of systems, mission, and digital engineering.
+Ender has been invited to participate in a number of national committees, including at the National Academies of Science, Engineering and Medicine, providing his expertise in the areas of systems, mission, and digital engineering.
 He is a certified Project Management Professional (PMP) and Certified Systems Engineering Professional (CSEP).
-He is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), and an active member of the International Council on Systems Engineers (INCOSE), National Defense Industrial Association (NDIA), and Military Operations Research Society (MORS), regularly publishing with those organizations.
+He is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), and active member of the International Council on Systems Engineers (INCOSE), National Defense Industrial Association (NDIA), and Military Operations Research Society (MORS), regularly publishing through these professional communities.

 Ender earned his bachelor’s, master’s and doctorate degrees in Aerospace Engineering from the Georgia Institute of Technology.